Solar Reliability

 Past Group Members

-Predicting Encapsulation Delamination in Photovoltaic Modules Using Photochemical Reaction Kinetics and Fracture Mechanics
+Predicting Encapsulant Delamination in Photovoltaic Modules Bridging Photochemical Reaction Kinetics and Fracture Mechanics

-- The critical fracture energy, GC, is the amount of energy the module can absorb before failure, and characterizes the module’s resistance to delamination.
+• The critical fracture energy, Gc, is the delamination resistance of the module (higher the Gc, the more resistance to debonding).

-- We have also performed delamination and nanoindentation mechanical tests to characterize the change in the fracture energies and mechanical properties of field and lab aged PV modules to corroborate the model results.
+In this program, we have developed a novel predictive model for simulating the change in the PV module’s Gc over field aging times by bridging the degradation reactions with a rigorous fracture mechanics framework (see above Figure).
+We have further performed delamination and nanoindentation mechanical tests to characterize the change in the fracture energies and mechanical properties of field and lab aged PV modules to corroborate the model results.

 Characterization of Adhesion Reliability in Photovoltaic Modules (Past Work)